jeff4/bionotes.github.io/_papers/rose-oakley-2007.md

 	* Fields integrated: genetics, paleontology, systematics, cytology within a new, expanded structure for biological thought.
 	* Shortcomings: did not yet understand details of molecular biology that would be clarified in the 1950s-1970s.
 	* "We [Rose and Oakley] are great fans of the achievements of the Modern Synthesis, particularly its clarity, its mathematically explicit foundations, and its capacity to make sense of a broad range of biological phenomona.
 In this respect, the Modern Synthesis shares many features with Newtonian physics."

+## Reviewers' comments
+* Also includes helpful comments from reviewers [W. Ford Doolitle](https://en.wikipedia.org/wiki/Ford_Doolittle) and [Eugene V. Koonin](https://en.wikipedia.org/wiki/Eugene_Koonin) esp. with regard to microbiology, bacterial LGT, etc. Also Koonin and authors debate how helpful it might be to call this new biology "Postmodern BIology".